The Informed Investor

 Wall Street is known for a lot of things.
 Conflict of interest is one of them.

 If you leave your money in the hands of financial advisors with conflicts of interest, you may regret it.
-According to a report[i] released by the White House Council of Economic Advisers (CEA), conflicted advice causes American retirement account holders more than $17 billion—every year.
+According to a report[i] released by the White House Council of Economic Advisers (CEA), conflicted advice causes American retirement account holders more than $17 billion annually.

-That figure in itself illustrates the difference between getting true financial advice and getting a sales pitch in the form of a product recommendation.
+That figure illustrates the difference between getting true financial advice and getting a sales pitch in the form of a product recommendation.
 And the results can be extremely costly.

 Avoid Conflicts with a Fiduciary

 Fortunately, there is a way to avoid potential product recommendations veiled as advice.
-There are advisors out there who legally must provide you with advice that’s in your best interests (not theirs).
+There are financial advisors who legally must provide you with advice that’s in your best interests (not theirs).

 Fiduciary, not Suitability

-This is very different from the product firms that often offer conflicted advice.
+This is very different from the product firms that often offer conflicting advice.
 These firms operate under a different set of regulations.
-Instead of having to put your interests first, they just have to recommend something suitable.
+Instead of putting your interests first, they just have to recommend something suitable.

 Even if it costs you more—and pays them a bigger commission.